mhlaws/GettingAndCleaningDataCourseProject/README.md

 The data for this project came from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 It is comprised of

  - test subjects

  - activity types

  - sensor data

-For the purposes of this course, we only care about sensor data that is either a mean or standard deviation and we want to see all three data categories combined into a single table where each column is a variable and each row is an observation.
+For the sensor data we are only interested in the mean and standard deviation of the raw signals from the accelerometer and the gyroscope.
+Computed signals have been discarded!

+## R Files

+get_data.R will download and extract the raw data sets.

+run_analysis.R will clean and tidy the data.
+It's output is a single table with all raw sensor data averaged by each activity and each subject.